esp8266/Arduino/doc/esp8266wifi/generic-class.rst

     void setup () {
     #ifdef WIFI_IS_OFF_AT_BOOT
-        enableWiFiAtBoot(); // can be called from anywhere with the same effect
+        enableWiFiAtBootTime(); // can be called from anywhere with the same effect
     #endif
         ....
     }